On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Consistency of intermediate energies within the Riemann fan

+}{Then, all the terms needed for Eq.~(\ref{eq:totalE_PC}) are available, and the resulting intermediate total energies can be used in (the diffusion terms of) the HLLD flux Eq.~(\ref{eq:HLLD}).}

-Then, we may calculate the intermediate states between two Alfv\'en waves, denoted by superscripts $\text{l**}$ and $\text{r**}$.
+Similarly, we may calculate the intermediate energies between two Alfv\'en waves, denoted by superscripts $\text{l**}$ and $\text{r**}$.
 We also assume that density does not change across the Alfv\'en waves, and thus Eq.~(\ref{eq:HLLDRho}) can be reused.
-As has been explained in Ref.~\cite{Miyoshi2005}, within the Riemann fan, the jump relations across the Alfv\'en waves are not solvable, and thus Eqs.~(\ref{eq:V_HLLD}) and (\ref{eq:B_HLLD}) are also reused, following the integral consistency condition.
-As the intermediate magnetic energy and kinetic energy are calculated using the intermediate magnetic field and velocity, the intermediate internal energy is separately given following the integral consistency condition Eq.~(\ref{eq:consistency4}), resulting in
+As has been explained in Ref.~\cite{Miyoshi2005}, within the Riemann fan, the jump relations across the Alfv\'en waves are not solvable, and thus Eqs.~(\ref{eq:V_HLLD}) and (\ref{eq:B_HLLD}) are also reused.
+As the intermediate magnetic energy and kinetic energy are calculated using the intermediate magnetic field and velocity, the intermediate internal energy is separately given following the integral consistency condition Eq.~(\ref{eq:consistency4}), resulting in {

-where the Alfv\'en speeds are
+} where the Alfv\'en speeds are